HoseinRanjbar/Crowd-Counting-and-Localization/README.md

 ## Train

-To train and funetune model, please run the following commands:
+To train and fine-tune the model, please run the following commands:

 <pre>
 python train.py --data_root $DATA_ROOT \